workers’ compensation lawyer in Manitowoc, WI

 What Does It Cover?

 Workers’ compensation will pay the medical costs for treatment, doctor’s visits, hospital stays, medication and rehab for injuries and illnesses that the employee suffers on the job.
 The benefit will offer coverage for lost wages if you are unable to work and even legal fees if you decide to pursue legal action against your employer.
-If your situation necessitates filing a case against the company you work for, then we strongly advise contacting a workers’ compensation lawyer in WI immediately for guidance.
+If your situation necessitates filing a case against the company you work for, then we strongly advise contacting a WI workers’ compensation lawyer immediately for guidance.

 What Can You Claim?